eclipse-vertx/vert.x/wsver-0002/core_manual_java.md

 #### Response headers

+HTTP response headers can be added to the response by adding them to the map returned from the `headers()` method:

+    request.response.headers().put("Cheese", "Stilton");
+    request.response.headers().put("Hat colour", "Mauve");

-Individual HTTP response headers can be written using the `putHeader` method.
-For example:
+Individual HTTP response headers can also be written using the `putHeader` method.
+This allows a fluent API since calls to `putHeader` can be chained:

-    request.response.putHeader("Content-Length", "0");
+    request.response.putHeader("Some-Header", "elephants").putHeader("Invisible-Friend", "Bertie");

 Response headers must all be added before any parts of the response body are written.

-If you wish to add several headers in one operation, you can call `putAllHeaders`, passing in a `java.util.Map` of the headers.

-    request.response.putAllHeaders(headerMap);

 #### Chunked HTTP Responses and Trailers